 UTeach follows UT’s deadlines.

 Tuition is a flat rate for undergraduates in the College of Natural Sciences or the College of Education.
-See UT Austin's tuition schedule.
+Figure your tuition using UT's tuition calculator.

 The UTeach Natural Sciences program circulates application on a rolling basis.
 Because admission to UTeach is contingent upon admission to the University, students will be notified of the results of their UTeach application only after decisions have been made by UT Austin.
 Notification will be sent by email using DocuSign.
 Please make sure that the email address in your application is one you check.
 You are encouraged to check on your UT Austin application and let UTeach know when a decision has been made.